shilpagopi/ML/Recap/Ensemble Learning.md

 Monitor model performance as you increase n_estimators and see when the OOB error stabilizes.
 RandomizedSearchCV instead of gridsearch for other hyperparameter tuning, if the dataset has say 1m rows.

+#### Bias and Variance of a Single Decision Tree
+High Variance: A single, unpruned decision tree tends to have high variance.
+This is because decision trees are very flexible models that can fit the training data extremely well, sometimes even perfectly.
+They are prone to overfitting, meaning they learn the noise in the training data in addition to the underlying patterns.
+If you were to train a decision tree on a slightly different subset of the training data, the resulting tree structure and predictions could change drastically.
+This sensitivity to the training data is the hallmark of high variance.

+Low Bias: Conversely, a single, unpruned decision tree tends to have low bias.
+This is because, given enough depth, a decision tree can capture complex, non-linear relationships in the data.
+It can model almost any function, leading to a low systemic error (bias) in its predictions on the training data.
+Bias and Variance of a Random Forest
+Random Forest leverages the bias-variance tradeoff to achieve better overall performance than a single decision tree.
+It does this by combining multiple decision trees using a technique called bootstrap aggregating (bagging) and introducing additional randomness.

+Here's how Random Forest typically behaves in terms of bias and variance:

+Variance: Significantly Reduced
+This is the primary strength of Random Forest.
+It reduces variance through two main mechanisms:

+Bagging (Bootstrap Aggregating):
+Random Forest builds multiple decision trees (the "forest"), where each tree is trained on a different bootstrap sample (a random sample with replacement) of the original training data.
+Since each tree sees a slightly different subset of the data, they will make different errors.
+For regression, the final prediction is the average of the predictions from all individual trees.
+For classification, it's a majority vote.
+Averaging (or voting) uncorrelated errors significantly reduces the variance of the overall ensemble.
+The more uncorrelated the trees are, the greater the variance reduction.

+Feature Randomness (Random Subspace Method):
+At each node in each individual tree, Random Forest considers only a random subset of the available features when determining the best split.
+This further decorrelates the trees, as they are less likely to split on the same strong features repeatedly.
+If one or two features are very strong predictors, a standard bagging approach might lead to very similar trees.
+By limiting feature consideration, Random Forest ensures greater diversity among the trees.

+Bias: Slightly Increased (or similar to a single tree, depending on the context) While the primary goal of Random Forest is variance reduction, it can introduce a slight increase in bias compared to a single unpruned decision tree.
+This is because:

+Feature Randomness: By randomly selecting a subset of features at each split, individual trees might not always find the globally optimal split, potentially introducing a small amount of additional bias in each tree.
+Averaging: Averaging multiple biased models doesn't necessarily reduce bias.
+However, the bias of a Random Forest is generally comparable to or only slightly higher than that of a single decision tree that is allowed to grow deep (low bias).
+The key is that the massive reduction in variance typically far outweighs any minor increase in bias, leading to a much better overall model.

 ### AdaBoost (Adaptive Boosting)
 ```
 a) Count of dataset instances = n